ReallyBadDancer/excel_diff/Readme.md

   * Check that the specified files exist
   * Check that specified headings exist
   * Check that the ID field exists
+  * Validate for similar column names that might be off by a few characters